08 Oct Why Your Home Air Quality Matters

 Poor air quality impacts your health.
 Quite simply, poor air quality affects some of the everyday aches, pains and irritations.
 Some symptoms of poor indoor air quality, include:

 Poor air quality affects everyone, especially children and the elderly.
-The number of children and young adults with severe allergies and asthma are increasing annually.
+The number of children and young adults with severe allergies and asthma increases every year.
 Poor indoor air quality may not directly cause these health issues, but air quality is a contributing factor.

 In addition, recent data suggest that poor air quality may directly reduce a person’s ability to perform specific mental tasks requiring concentration, calculation, or memory.
 Some studies have shown that at least half of all illnesses can be traced back to poor indoor air quality.